Fialex1212/django-nextjs-webchat/README.md

 # **Django & Next.js Webchat**

-The Django & Next.js Blog is a modern platform built with Django for the backend and Next.js for the frontend.
-It allows users to register, log in, and manage their profiles, create and interact with blog posts, and engage with others through comments and likes.
-Featuring advanced search and filtering options, a responsive design, the platform delivers a seamless and secure experience.
-Built using React, Tailwind CSS, Django REST Framework, and PostgreSQL, it ensures both performance and scalability.
-Authentication is secured via JSON Web Tokens (JWT).
+The Django & Next.js Webchat is a cutting-edge real-time messaging platform that combines the power of Django for backend functionality with Next.js for a dynamic frontend experience.
+Designed for seamless communication, it offers one-on-one and group chats with WebSocket support, advanced message search, and effortless room sharing.

 ## **Goal**